pi-lar/neuropil/doc/source/contributers.rst

 =====================

-The following is a list of people or organizations who have helped with the development of, or contributed resources to the neuropil messaging layer.
+The following is a list of people or organizations who have helped with the development of, or contributed resources to the neuropil cybersecurity mesh.

 ========== ============================ ======================================================
 year        name                         topic